paper donut craft

 There’s something about donuts.
 Is it how good they look?
 Smell?
 Taste?

 In any case my daughters love them, and they always go for the iced ones when we buy one for a treat at the shops.
-Unfortunately there hasn’t been much going to the shops happening lately because we’re stuck in lockdown, so we decided to make our own paper donuts at home.
+Today, we’re sharing a way kids can make and design their own iced donuts from paper at home!

 For the paper we’ve used brown paper bags, but you could use normal brown paper cut down to size or even newspaper if you have no brown paper.
 The real secret is in icing them.